Amanda Lucas (fighter): Film roles

-Amanda and her younger sister Katie (born in 1988) appeared in Star Wars: Episode I – The Phantom Menace (1999) in credited roles.
+Amanda and her younger sister Katie appeared in Star Wars: Episode I – The Phantom Menace (1999) in credited roles.
 Amanda was the voice of Tey How, the alien controller in the droid control ship.
 She was credited as Tyger.
 She can also be seen in Jabba the Hutt's box during the Podrace scene as Diva Funquita.

 Amanda also appeared in the other two prequels, as did her sister Katie and her younger brother Jett.
 None of them were, however, credited for Star Wars: Episode II – Attack of the Clones (2002).
 In this movie, Amanda made a cameo as Adnama, one of the patrons in the Outlander Club, in the scene where Anakin Skywalker chases Zam Wesell.

 She was credited again, this time as Amanda Lucas, for Star Wars: Episode III – Revenge of the Sith (2005).
 Her role was given the name of Terr Taneel, although she did not have any lines.
 She is one of the human senators next to Bail Organa and Mon Mothma.
 The man Lucas talks to in the scene is her husband, Jason Hallikaine.

 Personal life

-Amanda is the only daughter of Marcia and George Lucas.
+Amanda is the only adopted daughter of Marcia Lucas.
 As a single father her dad George adopted her younger siblings Katie and Jett.

-In 2013 her father married Mellody Hobson and their daughter Everest was born in 2014.

-She is married to Jason Hallikainen and their son Felix was born in 2014.
+She is married to Jason Hallikainen and their son, Felix, was born in 2014.